 If you’re selling your computer and want to permanently delete everything on it, you can go beyond encryption to protect your data.
 First, transfer everything you want to keep to another machine, remembering to back it up.
 Then, fully reinstall the operating system to securely wipe all the data on the SSD.

-Delete files on tablets and phones
+Permanently delete files on tablets and phones

 Computers get a lot of data security press, but many of us keep vulnerable information on tablets and phones as well.
 These devices rely on flash storage similar to that used in SSD drives, so the deletion principles are the same: With no easy way to securely delete files, you must encrypt the data stored on your mobile devices.
 On the bright side, it’s virtually impossible to recover deleted files because apps only get limited control over the file systems on smartphones and tablets.
 That means you don’t really have to worry about files making an unwanted return on these devices.